floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ## 4. Create, edit and delete your Custom Object

 But we still cannot create or edit our object.
-We have to add a new part in our controller with `$this->fileds_form`:
+We have to add a new part in our controller with `$this->fields_form`:

 ```php
 <?php